 The fourth beach in Plett is Lookout Beach.
 Popular for swimming and surfing.

-Between July and December the bay is home to Southern Right Whales that come to calve in the protected waters.
+Between June through November the bay is home to Southern Right Whales that come to calve in the protected waters.
 The mountains and forests offer a variety of trails for hikers, mountain bikers and horse riders.
 There are thirteen polo grounds in and around Plettenberg Bay; the best known is at Kurland (20 minutes outside the town, heading towards Port Elizabeth) where major polo tournaments take place over Christmas and Easter.

 Goose Valley Golf Estates